ScrapeGraphAI/docusaurus-docs/docs/Examples/Oneapi/search_graph_schema_oneapi.md

 from scrapegraphai.graphs import SearchGraph from scrapegraphai.utils import convert_to_csv, convert_to_json, prettify_exec_info

-from pydantic import BaseModel, Field from typing import List
+from langchain_core.pydantic_v1 import BaseModel, Field from typing import List

 # ************************************************